-If your recipient has an email address associated with an organization (for example:a company or school), sometimes these organizations have their email spam filter set to reject emails that contain images, like a Smilebox creation.
+If your recipient has an email address associated with an organization (for example; a company or a school), then some organizations email spam filter may be set to reject emails that contain images, like a Smilebox creation.

 As an alternative, try one of the following solutions:

 - Send your creation to their personal email address

 - Send the creation to your own email address and forward what you received to your recipients to their personal email address.
 Sometimes their email provider will accept mail from you, rather than from email@example.com

 - You can send the creation link of your Smilebox in a regular email.
 If you send the link (starting with http:// ) to your recipient, they can copy and paste that into their internet browser to view your creation

 To find the creation link after sharing, playback your creation from your Email Confirmation Copy or from your Account Information page (http://my.smilebox.com) and it usually opens up in a browser.
 You will find the link in the address bar at the top (see below) of your internet browser.